kima111/MEANR/readme.md

 ## Overview

- :honey_pot: This will be a full stack boiler template for Mongo, Express, Axios, Node, and React.
-There will be other packages included.
+ :honey_pot: MEANR is a full stack boiler template for Mongo, Express, Axios, Node, and React intended to aide developers looking to get their app off the ground in a hurry with an easy to use framework for accomplishing common tasks, such as Authentication, Payment, Emailing, etc...
+There will be other packages included. in later versions.

 ## Demo